 It can be easy to forget that these two award-winning actors go home to each other at the end of those long days.
-But now is not the time, with their 21st wedding anniversary happening Saturday, to take one of the most enduring couples in show business for granted.
+But now is not the time to take one of the most enduring couples in show business for granted.

 "I love Matthew Broderick," Parker declared in Harper's Bazaar in 2013.
 "Call me crazy, but I love him.
 We can only be in the marriage we are.
 We're very devoted to our family and our lives.
 I love our life.
 I love that he's the father of my children, and it's because of him that there's this whole other world that I love."

 And what of this whole other world, the one that complements the world in which SJP wears a glittery nativity scene on her head to the Met Gala?

 The actors met in November 1991 when Broderick directed a play for the Naked Angels Theater Company, which was founded by Parker's big brothers Pippin and Toby (she's one of eight siblings).
 He was best known to the masses then as the sweet-faced but wily class-cutter in Ferris Bueller's Day Off but was already a veteran star of the stage.
 Parker, who once dated John F. Kennedy Jr., had recently broken up with Robert Downey Jr. after a storied tumultuous relationship (RDJ takes full credit for the rocky bits) and Broderick's past girlfriends included Helen Hunt and Jennifer Grey.